hoangduytran/blender-manual/manual/modeling/curves/properties/geometry.rst

 .. _bpy.types.Curve.bevel_object:

 Object
-   Here you can specify a curve object (opened or closed) which will be extruded along the curve.
+   Here you can specify a profile curve object (opened or closed) which will be extruded along the path curve.
-   If the curve's :ref:`shape <bpy.types.Curve.dimensions>` is 3D,
+   If the profile curve's :ref:`shape <bpy.types.Curve.dimensions>` is 3D,
    it will be projected to its local XY plane before the extrusion.
-   You can check how the projected Object looks like by switching its shape to 2D.
+   You can check what the projected object looks like by switching its shape to 2D.

    .. important::